Global Emerging Markets

 - Active investors in an overlooked asset class at a time when earnings cycle is turning upwards

-Why Recent Weakness in Emerging Markets Equities Presents an Opportunity
+Why Recent Weakness in EM Equities Presents an Opportunity

-Emerging markets equities have undoubtedly suffered a difficult first half of the year.
-In this commentary, which also appears in September’s edition of IPE, William Palmer and Michael Levy explain why they believe the factors that have contributed to the weak share price performance are temporary in nature, and growth prospects for the asset class remain attractive.View
+In this commentary, which appears in September’s edition of IPE, William Palmer and Michael Levy explain why they believe the factors that have contributed to the weak share price performance are temporary in nature, and growth prospects for the asset class remain attractive.View